trans-travel/trans-travel/us/md.md

 Information](notes/usa-general.md).

 Maryland does not have laws that target trans people directly and has non-discrimination laws that protect trans people.
-While Maryland does not have a sanctuary law, the state generally is proactive in legally protecting trans people.
+The state generally is proactive in legally protecting trans people.

 Maryland is a "sanctuary state" for adults and kids receiving trans medical care.